sahuadarsh0/GoGrocery/README.md

 # GoGrocery
-*Attention :* This version/branch of app has now been deprecated, Check for other branches Its an eCommerce app inspired from Amazon, big Basket, Grofers , Flipkart Etc
+**Attention :** This version/branch of app has now been deprecated, Check for other branches
+##### Its an eCommerce app inspired from Amazon, big Basket, Grofers, Flipkart Etc

 ### Connect with me